Aquaculture drives aquatic food yields to new high

 Asian countries were the source of 70 percent of the world's fisheries and aquaculture of aquatic animals in 2020.

-China remaining by far the top fisheries producer, followed by Indonesia, Peru, Russia, the United States and Vietnam.
+China remaines by far the top fisheries producer, followed by Indonesia, Peru, Russia, the United States and Vietnam.

-So-called capture fisheries in the wild -- which have stagnated since the mid-1990s -- dropped by four percent in 2020 compared to the average of the previous three years.
+So-called capture fisheries of commercial species in the wild -- including tuna, cod, salmon and especially anchoveta -- dropped by four percent in 2020 compared to the average of the previous three years.

-Part of the drop can be attributed to disruptions caused by the Covid pandemic, but long-term decline is due to overfishing.
+Part of the drop can be attributed to covid-related disruptions, but long-term decline is due to the pressures of overfishing, experts say.

+Catch levels peaked in the mid-1990s, and have -- with fluctuations -- stagnated since then.

 "The FAO estimates that 34 percent of caught fish come from overfished stocks," University of British Columbia economist and fisheries expert Rashid Sumaila told AFP.